 RHEL/CentOS 7 service resource management with cgroups, RHEL/CentOS 7 run-time and session resource management with cgroups,

 - read this Red Hat article about Controlling resources with cgroups for performance testing,

 - read the official documentation: RHEL 7 Resource Management Guide,

 - watch Lennart Poettering’s Systemd.conf 2015 presentation (45min/2015),

 - read this page about the policies followed by control groups,

-- read Marc Richter‘s series of articles about CGroups: CGroup basics and Turning knobs,
+- read Marc Richter‘s series of articles about CGroups: CGroup basics, Turning knobs, and Thanks for the memories,

 - watch Sander van Vugt‘s presentation about Managing performance parameters through Systemd (33min/2017),

 - watch this Facebook presentation at FOSDEM 2017 about the future of CGroups (39min/2017) (pdf).